-Shooting Sports: Archery (not eligible for state fair)
+Shooting Sports: Archery (SF 50401)

-Exhibit a poster depicting safe archery handling, range safety, the parts of the bow, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.
+Exhibit a poster or stand-alone display depicting safe archery handling, range safety, the parts of the bow, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.

-Shooting Sports: Rifle (not eligible for state fair)
+Shooting Sports: Rifle (SF 50402)

-Exhibit a poster depicting safe firearm handling, range safety, the parts of the rifle, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.
+Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the rifle, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.

-Shooting Sports: Shotgun (not eligible for state fair)
+Shooting Sports: Shotgun (SF 50403)

-Exhibit a poster depicting safe firearm handling, range safety, the parts of the shotgun, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.
+Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the shotgun, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.

-Shooting Sports: Hunting & Outdoor Skills
+Shooting Sports: Hunting & Outdoor Skills (SF 50404)

-Exhibit a poster related to something you learned in the Hunting & Outdoor Skills project.
+Exhibit a poster or stand-alone display related to something you learned in the Hunting & Outdoor Skills project.

-Shooting Sports: Pistol (not eligible for state fair)
+Shooting Sports: Pistol (SF 50405)

-Exhibit a poster depicting safe firearm handling, range safety, the parts of the pistol, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.
+Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the pistol, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program.

-Shooting Sports Ready4Life Challenge: (not eligible for state fair)
+Shooting Sports Ready4Life Challenge (SF 50406)

-Open to 11 to 18-year-olds enrolled in any Shooting Sports project.
+Open to 11- to 18-year-olds enrolled in any Shooting Sports project.